Written byJenny Zeng

 mv /tmp/Monterey.cdr ~/Desktop/Monterey.iso

-Now that you have the macOS Monterey ISO file, you can use it to install Monterey on VirtualBox, VMware, or other virtual machines.
+Now that you have the macOS Monterey ISO file, you can use it to install Monterey on VirtualBox on Windows PC.

 FAQs about macOS Monterey ISO